MrR0807/Notes/understanding-parquet-file.md

 * `BinaryProtocol`
 * `CompactProtocol`

 Firstly, lets encode data with `BinaryProtocol` and analyse it.

-By, default, Thrift expects us to use
+**Sidenote!** By default, Thrift recommends to use their "Apache Thrift compiler", which allows to generate classes from their schema.
+For example, in this repository `CrossPlatformResource` is defined, which generates this [monster of a class](https://github.com/eugenp/tutorials/blob/master/apache-thrift/generated/com/baeldung/thrift/impl/CrossPlatformResource.java).
+I'll go a more simpler route.